 The town of Jávea is a sport-loving municipality.
-Throughout the years it has produced many sporting heroes of which the town is always proud including tennis player David Ferrer, La Liga footballer Xavi Torres, goalkeeper Adrián Ortolá, basketball player Román Bas, women’s footballer Sandra Castelló – the list is almost endless and is added to each year.
+Throughout the years it has produced many sporting heroes of which the town is always proud including tennis player David Ferrer, footballer Xavi Torres, goalkeepers Adrián Ortolá and Antonio Sivera, basketball player Román Bas, women’s footballer Sandra Castelló, Olympic sailor Rafa Andarias – the list is almost endless and is added to each year.

 The success of local sportsmen and women not only on a regional and national level but also on the international stage is testament to the strong sporting heritage of Jávea which now includes the prestigious annual TriXàbia triathlon test.
 Xàbia offers just about every kind of sport for every taste – it’s so much more than sand, sea and sangria.